In this article:

-Different parts of the elderberry tree have served to treat ailing humans throughout time.Historical accounts of medicinal elderberry use indicate that people have used the plant in many ways:
+Different parts of the elderberry tree have served to treat ailing humans throughout time.Historical accounts of medicinal elderberry use indicate that people have used the elderberry plant in many ways:

 Today, elderberries may treat many similar ailments to those experienced by our predecessors.
-Clinical trials have even supported many of the uses for elderberry in treating health conditions.
+Clinical trials have even supported many of the uses of elderberry in treating health conditions.

 Studies have confirmed that the liquid extract of elderberry helps fight off the influenza virus.

-Elderberry extract is commonly found in cold and flu medications because it is a supportive agent to the immune system in fighting these kinds of illnesses.
+Elderberry extract is commonly found in cold and flu medications because it is a supportive agent to the immune response in fighting these kinds of illnesses.
 One study found that people taking an elderberry syrup when they have the flu had a quicker recovery than those who received a placebo syrup.

 Elderberries contain high levels of health-promoting nutrients, including vitamins (especially vitamin C), dietary fiber, protein, minerals, flavonols, and antioxidants.

-The main side effects of taking elderberry come from its potential to cause nausea, vomiting, and diarrhea, especially when it prepared improperly.
+The main side effects of taking elderberry come from its potential to cause nausea, vomiting, and diarrhea, especially when it is prepared improperly.
 Berries that are ripe and cooked are usually safe to eat when eaten in moderation.
 Certain parts of the elderberry tree are considered poisonous.
 The leaves, roots, bark, and stems of these trees should not be consumed in any form as they contain cyanogenic glycoside (which can form cyanide).
-People who experience poisoning from elderberries can experience nausea, vomiting, diarrhea, abdominal cramping, difficulty breathing, dizziness, and numbness.
+People who experience poisoning from elderberries can experience severe symptoms like nausea, vomiting, diarrhea, abdominal cramping, difficulty breathing, dizziness, and numbness.